csernazs/pytest-httpserver/CONTRIBUTION.md

 * nix files are provided on a best-effort basis. `tox.nix` can be used to run `tox`, `shell.nix` can be used instead of poetry for development.
 No tests have been written for these (yet!), so they may be out of sync occasionally.

+* to release a new version, you can use the `scripts/release.py` script to make the wheels and sdist, generate the changelog, and tag the commit.
+This tool won't upload the artifacts as they need to be checked manually (by installing the wheel to a new venv, for example).